Shadow-of-N7/opendrive-generator/readme.md

 Code documentation is not delivered by default, but can be comiled by executing "GenerateDocumentation.ps1" inside the "TrackGenerator" directory using PowerShell.
 This will create a directory called "GeneratedDocumentation" inside the "TrackGenerator" directory, containing the documentation for each code file in HTML format.

+There is also a Linux version: Call "generateDocumentation.sh" in the same directory to generate documentation under Linux.